 Just about any time of year (see the information on climate in the About Kenya section).
-However, the most popular seasons are mid December to mid March and August to mid the end of October.
+However, the most popular seasons are mid-December to mid-March and August to mid the end of October.
 This is because of the demand for Christmas and winter holidays and the summer school breaks.
-An increasing number of visitors are realising that June and November are ideal, benefiting from lower visitor numbers.
+An increasing number of visitors are realizing that June and November are ideal, benefiting from lower visitor numbers.
 Wildside Kenya Safaris offers some tours with greatly reduced or no single supplements in the months of April and May.
 Also, we may well be able to offer some good discounts for larger groups during this period - please contact us for details.

 If you are arranging an exclusive vehicle (custom) safari, then you are free to arrange whatever itinerary you choose, within logistical constraints.
-Pita Safaris presents a small selection of proven itinerary favourites in this website.
+Pita Safaris presents a small selection of proven itinerary favorites on this website.
 We can arrange any required itinerary subject to practical and logistical considerations and will be pleased to discuss and quote for your special requirements.

 If you meet a large predator while on foot, don’t run.
 Running may trigger the predator to give chase, and is also quite pointless, as the animal runs twice as fast as you.
 If there are two of you (which there should be, especially at night) or more, move together closely; the predator may then see you as one big opponent, instead of a couple of small ones.
 In lodge and camp areas, a predator appearing is usually just passing through.
 Let is pass.
 Slowly back off.
 Then inform a watchman or other staff that there are predators around.
 Tell others to stay away.
 A predator closing in on you should be told that you don’t like it.
 Shout at it.
 Be dangerous.
 Pelt it with stones if it comes too close.

 Don’t get out of the vehicle unless the driver says it is ok.
 In many parks, moving on foot is not only risky but also means breaking the park rules.
 There are special places, such as observation points and picnic sites, where it is allowed to get out.